 Aggressive tungsten-carbide studs are best.
 Here's why.

-The smaller the surface area of the stud's point against the ice the better because it will be better able to penetrate the ice.
+The smaller the surface area of the stud's point against the ice, the better because it will be better able to penetrate the ice.
 Sharper studs are better than less aggressive spikes.
-Sharp studs are especially important in frigid temperatures when ice becomes denser and on black ice.
+Sharp studs are especially critical in frigid temperatures when ice becomes denser and on black ice.

 The effectiveness of spikeless and gritted ice cleats is greatly reduced or eliminated on denser ice.
 EMTs need every stud to be as effective as possible when negotiating narrow steps where fewer studs contact the ice.

-Generally speaking, the longer the stud, the better up to a maximum of 2mm for ice cleats designed for walking.
+Generally speaking, the longer the stud, the better up to a maximum of 2mm for ice cleats designed for walking and everyday use.
 Spikes longer than 2mm become a tripping hazard.
 The longer spike together with an aggressive self-cleaning tread design is especially important when there's a thin layer of snow on top of the ice.
 That thin layer of snow could prevent the studs from making contact with the ice.

 Tungsten Carbide Spikes are